lakshyarao22/alexa/Linux-Reference-Guide.md

 Navigate to your **build** folder, and use Came to configure and build the SDK.
 You can customize your build of the SDK by introducing different [Cmake parameters](https://github.com/alexa/avs-device-sdk/wiki/cmake-options) for a additional configuration options.

-This sample command does a few things:
+In the following build example:
-* It declares that PortAudio is used to capture microphone data and points to its lib path and includes directory
+* It declares that PortAudio is used to capture microphone data and points to its lib path and directory.
-   * It declares that gstreamer is installed and will be used when you build the SampleApp
+   * It declares that gstreamer is installed and will be used when you build the sample app.
-   * It declares that the wake word detector is **OFF**
+   * It declares that the wake word detector is **OFF**.

-*Linux supports wake word detectors from Sensory and Kitt.ai.
-Each requires a license from the provider.
-For instructions to build with a wake word detector, please see [Cmake parameters](https://github.com/alexa/avs-device-sdk/wiki/cmake-options).*

 ```shell
 cmake /{source}/avs-device-sdk \